giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 Since in this case the pValues have been generated using a non-parametric test, the typical "volcano" shape of the plot is less detectable than in a volcano plot generated using pValues from parametric tests.

 Together with the volcano plot, a **Manhattan plot** can be generated using the **gap** package.
 A Manhattan plot is a type of scatter plot useful for the visualization of large number of data, that are plotted according to the genomic coordinates (X-axis) and the negative log10 of the pValues (Y-axis).
-For the same reason of volcano plot, the typical profile of skyscrapers charterizing the Manhattan plots is lost.
+For the same reason of volcano plot, the typical profile of skyscrapers characterizing the Manhattan plots is lost.
-After downloading the required package, the dataframe of CpG probes with associted pValues has to be annotated by extracting genomic information from the Illumina450Manifest (cleaned version).
+After downloading the required package, the dataframe of CpG probes with associated pValues has to be annotated by extracting genomic information from the Illumina450Manifest (cleaned version).
 The **merge** function is used to perform this step.
-However, since CpG probes are stored in the rownames and not in the columns (as required by merge() funtion), a new dataframe storing the CpG probe IDs on the column is generated.
+However, since CpG probes are stored in the rownames and not in the columns (as required by merge() function), a new dataframe storing the CpG probe IDs on the column is generated.

 ```
 final_wilcox_corrected_col <- data.frame(rownames(final_wilcox_corrected), final_wilcox_corrected)